Why choose natural?

-Check your labels… Does your pet’s shampoo contain any of these potentially dangerous chemicals?
+Check your labels… Does your pet’s shampoo and care products contain any of these potentially dangerous chemicals?

 D-trans Allethrin– from a class of synthetic chemicals called pyrethroids, derived from natural chemicals found in chrysanthemums.
 Synthetic varieties are significantly more potent and persistent than naturally-occurring products, and can cause allergic responses.
 Also a suspected endocrine system disruptor.
 Veterinarians caution against using pyrethroid containing products if there are cats in the home.